lamiavusa/Telegram_Remote_Access/README.md

 Type shell:startup and press Enter to open the Startup folder.
 Place a shortcut of the executable file or script into this folder to ensure the program starts automatically with Windows.

+Please Note: This program is currently under development and may not be fully functional or feature-complete.

 **IMPORTANT**: I do not assume any responsibility for the use of this program.
 Use it at your own risk.